 nasm -f elf test.asm

-- Your program begins with a procedure called "_start".
-This means that your program has its own point of entry without the use of the main function.
+- Your program may begin with a procedure called _start.
+This means that your program has its own point of entry, without the use of the main function.
 However, you'll need to use the "l" to create your executable:

-- Your program begins with a procedure called "main".
+- Alternatively, your program may begin with a procedure called main.
 You will need to use gcc to create your executable:

-- Our executable is created, it is tested and is in the current directory.
+- Now, your executable is created, tested, and located in the current directory.

-function is not available under Windows and must be replaced by WinMain
+- The main function is not available under Windows and must be replaced by WinMain.

 mov eax, 0

-In any case, avoid word processors such as Word or WordPad.
+- In any event, avoid word processors, such as Word or WordPad.

-If you wish, you can also use an editor that uses NASM syntax, such NasmEdit IDE (free).
+- If you wish, you can also use an editor that uses NASM syntax, such a NasmEdit IDE.

-Make sure your save your source file with the .asm
+- Make sure your save your source file with the .asm extension.

 - Open the Command window by going to Start > Run and typing cmd.exe

-- Once you are in this directory, assemble your source file (test.asm) with this command:
+- Using the command cd, go to the folder containing your source file.
+Once you are in this directory, assemble your source file (test.asm) with this command:

-You have now created an object file.
-The next step will turn it into an executable file.
+- You have now created an object file.
+The next step will be to turn it into an executable file.

 ld test.o -o test.exe